 This may sound far-fetched to some, but there is a better place for unusable clothing than landfill.
 You can turn into dirt!
 It’s similar to collecting rainwater for garden, or finding a new purpose for glass and other materials.
 Just the idea that organic and natural clothing can become a useful tool in it’s life cycle is amazing.
 Can't do it with polyester.

 So toss those undergarments in the compost - the neighbors will never know!

 5) Support Ethical Products

 Sweatshops in various parts of the world are a very sad reality.
-We try, in a very big way, support organic and natural clothing producers in the USA and if we cannot find that (for example bamboo textile is produced only in China) we prioritize Fair Trade shops and documented and inspected factories first.
+We try, in a very big way, support organic and natural clothing producers in the USA and if we cannot find that, we prioritize Fair Trade shops and documented and inspected factories first.
 We know you care, too.
 There is no joy in paying few dollars for a shirt if somebody was treated unfairly and used as slave to make it.

 We have the environment and we have people well being in mind at every decision point we make.
 Thank you for caring about the ‘bottom’ line for all of us - pun intended!